 And eating less, drinking less...that's not fun.
 Sure, maybe it's what needs to get done, but the emphasis is on avoidance, not abundance.
 If you're interested in setting up a SMARTer goal, see my blog on the topic.
 This will help you focus on the end you want, not the pain of getting there.

-There’s an exercise I love doing with coaching clients that is particularly powerful at the resolution time of year: a GAP analysis.
+There's an exercise I love doing with career counseling and career coaching clients that is particularly powerful at the resolution time of year: a GAP analysis.
 You look at where are you and where you want to be.

 A good framework for setting up the GAP analysis is the Wheel of Life (apologies for all the coach jargon).
 The wheel simplifies areas of life into clear categories.

 New Years is a fantastic time to take a look at where you are within these categories, and think about where you want to be -- in a year, five, ten, even 20 or 30 years down the road.
 Dream, and dream big!

 So you have a column for where you are, and where you want to be (as many columns as you like for as long term as you want to dream).
 Then fill in the "GAP" with the the steps you need to take to get there.